-Here we show that derivatives of extended regexes, defined in Section 4, form the basis for a decision procedure that can be integrated in the context of an SMT solver to solve Boolean combinations of ERE constraints.
-The regex solver for ERE constraints is part of the sequence theory solver in dZ3.
-One challenge here is that the problem is not an isolated decision procedure but needs to be integrated into the main satisfiability engine of the solver, and in particular, interact with the solver for the given background theory of characters.
-We describe our algorithm following our implementation that builds on Z3.
+Here we show that symbolic derivatives of extended regexes, defined in Section 4, form the basis for a decision procedure that can be integrated in the context of an SMT solver to solve Boolean combinations of ERE constraints.
 A brief overview was given in Section 2.